 Some people with dyspraxia are physically coordinated, but can't tell their left from their right and can barely hold a pen.
 Daniel Radcliffe, who has dyspraxia, struggles to tie his shoelaces.
 (Other public figures who have openly spoken about having the disorder include Cara Delevingne and Florence Welch.)
 There's also considerable overlap with ADHD, autism, and SPD.

 If this sounds familiar, how can you find out if you have dyspraxia?
-Well, you can’t self-diagnose; you'll need to be professionally assessed by at least one specialist who has experience in the field.
+Well, you can’t self-diagnose.
+You'll need to be professionally assessed by at least one specialist who has experience in the field.
 This can be tricky.
 It's a fairly new field, especially outside of Commonwealth countries.
 Even the DSM — the United States’ diagnostic bible, short for the Diagnostic and Statistical Manual of Mental Disorders — only made changes to its definition of "motor disorders," which now includes DCD, in 2013.

-Below are some signs that could indicate you’re dyspraxic.
+Here are some signs that could indicate you’re dyspraxic.

 1. You’re Really Freaking Clumsy

 Dyspraxia was known as “clumsy child syndrome” back in the '70s, although experts no longer use the term.
 While the label may describe some kids with dyspraxia — among the most common symptoms of dyspraxia is clumsiness, like tripping over yourself or dropping things or knocking things over — many people with dyspraxia aren’t that clumsy, nor are they children.